 -

 Apple Maps (“Maps”) is designed from the ground up to protect your privacy.
-We do not collect personal information associated with your Maps usage, except when you submit information through Ratings & Photos or Report an Issue.
+We do not collect personal data associated with your Maps usage.

 -